TwirlySeal/duit/docs/macos.md

 ----

-8. Visit `http://localhost:8080` in your browser to access the web app.
+9. Open `http://localhost:8080` in a browser to access the web app.

 # Running the project
 After first setup, these are the only steps needed to run the project.

 1. Start Postgres
-2. Set the `POSTGRES_URL` environment variable
+2. Run the `postgres_url` script
 3. Run the Go server
-4. Visit the web app in your browser.
+4. Open the web app in a browser